Article IV amended on 4/23/2016

-No officer shall be liable for any debt, obligation or liability of the corporation.
+No officer shall be liable for any debt, obligation, or liability of the corporation.

 The Board of Directors shall have an Executive Committee and may, by resolution, designate one or more other committees.
 Such committees shall have such functions and may exercise such powers of the Board of Directors as can be lawfully delegated, and to the extent provided in the resolution(s) creating such committee or committees.

 Members of committees may be members of the Board or other persons interested in the purposes of the corporation.
 Each committee shall have at least one Board member on the committee.
-Each committee shall elect its own chair in March or as needed.
+Each committee shall elect its own Chair in March or as needed.

-Meetings of committees may be held without notice at such time and at such place as shall from time to time be determined by the committees.
+Meetings of committees maybe held without notice at such time and at such place as shall from time to time be determined by the committees.
 The committees of the corporation shall report proceedings and make recommendations to the Board.

-Funds for the support of the corporation shall be secured from contributions from cooperating groups, contributions from individuals or such other sources as the Board shall determine.
+Funds for the support of the corporation shall be secured from contributions from cooperating groups, contributions from individuals, or such other sources as the Board shall determine.

-The treasurer shall submit an annual budget to the Board for approval.
+The Treasurer shall submit an annual budget to the Board for approval.

 Corporate funds may be obligated only by a duly authorized agent of the corporation.
 An agent may be appointed by the Board for a specific event and limited in the amount he/she is authorized to obligate.

-The corporation shall keep current and correct records of the accounts, minutes of the meetings and proceedings of the corporation.
+The corporation shall keep current and correct records of the accounts, minutes of the meetings, and proceedings of the corporation.
 Such records shall be kept at the registered office or the principal place of business of the corporation or as otherwise determined by the Board.
 Any such records shall be in written form or in a form capable of being converted into written form.

 The Articles of Incorporation may be amended by the Board of Directors or as provided by law.

-These bylaws may be amended by a two-thirds vote of the Board of Directors currently seated.
+The bylaws may be amended by a two-thirds vote of the Board of Directors currently seated.